-After all 2017 data is received from the laboratory and validated, a 2017 Water Resources Monitoring (WRM) report will be prepared describing the scope and results of the monitoring conducted in 2017 under this CAMP.
-The 2017 WRM report will include an updated project background and introduction; a description of monitoring activities conducted in 2017, including sampling locations, frequencies, and methodologies; a summary of the 2017 monitoring results; and a data analysis section describing current groundwater conditions and the results of the performance evaluation monitoring metrics described in this CAMP (water level trend analysis, water quality trend analysis, and plume stability evaluations).
-In addition, the hydrogeologic conceptual site model (CSM) for the East Helena project will be updated if warranted based on the 2017 monitoring results, and the updated CSM will be presented and described in the 2017 WRM report.
+After all 2018 data is received from the laboratory and validated, a 2018 Water Resources Monitoring (WRM) report will be prepared describing the scope and results of the monitoring conducted in 2018 under this CAMP.
+The 2018 WRM report will include an updated project background and introduction; a description of monitoring activities conducted in 2018, including sampling locations, frequencies, and methodologies; a summary of the 2018 monitoring results; and a data analysis section describing current groundwater conditions and the results of the performance evaluation monitoring metrics described in this CAMP (water level trend analysis, water quality trend analysis, and plume stability evaluations).
+In addition, the hydrogeologic conceptual site model (CSM) for the East Helena project will be updated if warranted based on the 2018 monitoring results, and the updated CSM will be presented and described in the 2018 WRM report.

-An outline of the table of contents for the 2017 WRM is provided in Appendix B. Delivery of the draft 2017 WRM report to the Custodial Trust is expected by February 28, 2018.
+An outline of the table of contents for the 2018 WRM is provided in Appendix B. Delivery of the draft 2018 WRM report to the Custodial Trust is expected in the first calendar quarter of 2019.